aizamaksutova/ASR/README.md

 # Experiments
  ### First try
  First I implemented a model with 2 convolution layers and 4 GRU layers.
 Optimizer - SGD, lr_scheduler - OneCycleLR, no augmentations for train-clean part.
 See the config for the clean-part training [here](https://github.com/aizamaksutova/DL_Audio/blob/main/configs/1exp_train_clean.json).
+ The metrics on this step while training only on clean part were CER: 0.39 and I would like to not state the WER, because I was not computing it in the right way.

+ ### Second try
+ I decided to carry on with training on the clean part and get better cer and wer metrics on them, so I am adding more GRU layers and augmentations.